Advisory Committee on Complementary Medicines (ACCM)

 Professor Alan Bensoussan is the Director, Centre for Complementary Medicine Research, University of Western Sydney and Executive Director, National Institute of Complementary Medicine Australia.
 He has been in clinical practice for over 25 years and is an active researcher.
 Professor Bensoussan has been a lead investigator on many high quality clinical trials of Chinese medicine, resulting in numerous publications in peer-reviewed journals.
 As such he brings methodological experience in clinical investigation of Chinese medicines, including chemical definitions of products, safety and efficacy assessments, contrasting diagnostic approaches and labelling of illness in traditional medicine.
 Professor Bensoussan provides expertise in the field of complementary medical practice.

-- Dr Lesley Braun is a research fellow in the Department of Surgery at the Monash University.
-Dr Braun is also a lecturer at the Monash University and at the Royal Melbourne Institute of Technology.
+- Associate Professor Lesley Braun is an Integrative Medicine academic and researcher at the National Institute of Complementary Medicine, a Research Pharmacist at The Alfred Hospital and senior academic at Monash University's Department of Medicine.
+Professor Braun is also a lecturer at the Monash University and at the Royal Melbourne Institute of Technology.
 She has experience in the fields of nutrition, nutritional medicine, herbal medicine and complementary medicine practice.
-Dr Braun provides expertise in the field of pharmacology.
+Professor Braun provides expertise in the field of pharmacology.

 - Ms Jane Frawley is a research scholar in the Faculty of Health at the University of Technology Sydney and has experience in the fields of pharmacology, herbal medicine and nutritional medicine.
 Ms Frawley is also the chair of the Australian Register of Naturopaths and Herbalists Education Standards committee.
 Ms Frawley provides expertise in the field of complementary medical practice (naturopathy and herbal medicine).